shiyuewang0418/INDE-577-/Supervised Learning/Multilayer Neural Network/README.md

 * Large model complexity if number of layers and neurons are large
 * Slow training process if model is large
 * Easy to overfit.

+## Dataset
+Fashion MNIST Dataset

+The Fashion MNIST data set (from keras) is a wide-used multi-class image classification dataset.
+The dataset has 60,000 training data with 28x28 grayscale images and 10,000 test images.
+Images are labeled over 10 categories.
+The pixel depth allows 255 different intensities, with 0 being black and 255 being white.
+And the classes are: T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, and Ankle boot with labels 0 to 9 respectively.